-Trucking accidents occur fare too often.
-When they do occur, they typically lead to very serious and often fatal injuries.
+Trucking accidents occur far too often and they typically lead to very serious and often fatal injuries.

-Trucking accident claims can be challenging.
+Albuquerque trucking accident attorneys will be the first to tell you that claims can be challenging.
 The insurance companies can be particularly difficult to deal with for a number of reasons not the least of which is the magnitude of the injuries and damages involved.

 The trucking companies and their insurers will frequently try to shift blame for the accident to the other driver.
 In so doing, they can be very uncooperative in the investigation of the causes of the accident.